Fish and Wildlife Service, Interior.

 The diet of G. ernsti is varied and opportunistic.
 Female Escambia map turtles prefer mollusks, including gastropods and the introduced Asian Corbicula mussel, but also consume native mussels, aquatic snails, and occasional crayfish.
 The prey base for this species is largely molluscan; however, G. ernsti (particularly adult males and juveniles) are opportunistic feeders, and insects and small fish are often included in the species' diet.

 Nest predation by an array of vertebrate species can exceed 90 percent in a given year (NatureServe 2003).
 Fish crows (Corvus ossifragus) prey on map turtle nests by day.
 Raccoons (Procyon lotor) feed on eggs nocturnally, and also prey on nesting females (Shealy 1976).
 Humans have the greatest impact on the continued survival of this species.
-Collection of adults, which are slow to mature, and eggs, which are also vulnerable to extremely high rates of nest predation by other vertebrate species, decreases the survival potential of wild populations.
+Collection of adults, which are slow to mature, and eggs, which are also Start Printed Page 74705vulnerable to extremely high rates of nest predation by other vertebrate species, decreases the survival potential of wild populations.
 Incidences of hunters using basking Escambia map turtles for target practice have also been documented (Shealy 1976; NatureServe 2003).
 The species, similar to other aquatic species, is believed to be threatened by water pollution, including heavy metal contamination, and river channelization (Florida Natural Areas Investigation, unpub., as cited in Bulmann and Gibbons 1997).

 Pascagoula Map Turtle